Joe-Copland/CDI_App/README.md

 * Then clone this repo on both machines, compile the startup_sink.c and get_time_sink.cpp on the sink instance and startup_source.c and get_time_source.cpp on the source instance

-* Make a directory called file_source or file_sink depending on the machine
+* Make a directory in /home/ec2-user/ called file_source or file_sink depending on the machine

 * Copy across the pem file to the home directory of each so that the scp commands work